 How To Bet On Football And Win: Spot Value Bets

 Don’t just bet on the favourites, but on the odds that are better than they should be.
 How can you achieve that?
 Well, there’s only one way: devise a model to evaluate estimated probabilities for football markets and tweak them on a regular basis.
 Having programming skills can be useful, but not anyhow mandatory.

 Browse our betting guide and try to pick up some key indicators, and then try to focus on one of the most popular football bets, such as the Under/Over 2.5 goals or the 1X2 moneyline.
-Commence creating your own football odds and forget about copying other punter’s betting tips.
+Commence by creating your own football odds and forget about copying other punter’s betting tips.

 Learn how to calculate value bets, combine the stats with team news and start placing football bets only where you find value.
 You won’t become a successful football bettor overnight, but you will certainly have a platform to build on if you take the value betting path.